Kinutafontfactory/Yuji/README.md

 # Yuji (佑字)

-“Yuji” is a series of fonts in which the original characters written by the calligrapher Yuji Kataoka are typefaced.
+“Yuji” are 5 series of fonts in which the original characters written by the calligrapher Yuji Kataoka are typefaced.
 There are 3 different types of Kana and 2 different types of Hentai kana (the former style of kana) fonts.
 [Lern more.](https://github.com/Kinutafontfactory/Yuji/blob/master/documentation/documentation.pdf)

 ## License